pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1444 Java 21

+Today I begin to discover the new features that arrive with the new Java LTS release.
+I started to watch a big picture of the features, and did a deeper dive into JEP 440 Record Patterns.
+Records are a great feature in Java really helpful, I love the way in which Java started to include this new features to the language.

 #### Day 1443 Continues with the Composite Pattern

 Today I did a little exercise with the composite pattern, coding a basic application to create a menu with items.